Learn to Protect Yourself from Scams and Fraud

 Content

 You sold an item on eBay or another online reseller and the buyer sends you a check for more than the agreed upon price.
 The buyer asks you to go ahead and cash the check and in the meantime, send back the difference.
 Weeks later, you learn that the check was a fake.
-For more information
+Click here for more information about how this scam works.

 Stay Connected!